 To prevent this kind of attack,

-As an example in the picture below, the hinge linking the booklet to the data page makes it extremely hard to remove without damaging the two parts.
-In addition, it integrates UV sensitive ink lines that would be demanding to align if another data page is inserted.
+As an example, in the picture below, the hinge linking the booklet to the data page makes it extremely hard to remove without damaging the two parts.
+Besides, it integrates UV sensitive ink lines that would be demanding to align if another data page is inserted.

 ...the integrity of manufacturing, transportation, storage and accounting of blank documents is critical to the entire security chain.